Arrow BOOK

 • Frequent flare ups that limit progress with rehabilitation

-• Complex pain presentations where a consultant has identified nerve sensitivity as a major driver
+• Complex pain presentations where nerve sensitivity appears to be a major driver

-A consultation is required to confirm suitability and ensure this approach matches your medical history medications and symptom pattern.
+A consultation is required to confirm suitability and ensure that IV lidocaine infusion matches your medical history, medications, and symptom pattern.

-An IV lidocaine infusion involves administering lidocaine through a drip into a vein over a set period while monitoring heart rate blood pressure and overall response.
-The dose is selected to influence pain processing pathways without producing the full numbing effect associated with local anaesthetic injections.
+IV lidocaine infusion involves administering lidocaine through a drip into a vein over a set period while monitoring heart rate, blood pressure, and overall response.
+The dose is chosen to influence pain processing pathways without producing the full numbing effect associated with local anaesthetic injections.

 The aims of treatment may include: